RobertNardello/Machine-Learning-Bankruptcy-Prediction/README.md

 - 80% training data
 - 20% testing data

-A random seed was used so the results could be reproduced.
+A random seed was used to support reproducibility.

 ### 3. Feature Matrix Creation

 Because XGBoost requires numeric input, the data was transformed using one-hot encoding with `model.matrix()`.

-The training and testing datasets were then converted into `xgb.DMatrix` objects for modeling.
+The training and testing datasets were then converted into matrix format and stored as `xgb.DMatrix` objects for model training.

 ### 4. Model Training